EffectOrientedProgramming/book/Chapters/05_Monads.md

 Every time you call a function, you must unpack and analyze the contents of the box that comes out as the result.
 People probably won't use our system unless we figure out a way to automate box manipulation.

-We'll develop a standard set of operations that work on all boxes, to automate the use of our system and eliminate all that duplicated code.
+We'll use a standard set of operations that work on all boxes, to automate the use of our system and eliminate all that duplicated code.
 The box---and its associated operations---is a monad.

 ## The Error Monad